chevere/docs/architecture/exceptions.md

 ## Introduction

-Exceptions are events that happens on runtime, that distrupts the execution of the software.
+Exceptions are events that happens on runtime, that disrupts the execution of the software.
 Chevere extends both [PHP exceptions](https://www.php.net/manual/en/language.exceptions.php) & [SPL exceptions](https://www.php.net/manual/en/spl.exceptions.php) with support for [Message](./../components/message.md).

 > 👍 Chevere exceptions are located at [Chevere\Exceptions]() namespace.